MODELLING OF MOLECULES

 When studying the two-year Master’s programme in Nanobiotechnology, you have the opportunity to investigate the fundamental science as well as the contemporary research that make up the field of nanobiotechnology.
 You have time to immerse yourself in topics you find particularly interesting and you can take a step back and look at the bigger picture.

-By constructing materials and devices atom by atom or molecule by molecule, it is possible to obtain decisive control over their properties and develop unique materials with new and unexpected properties for applications within communication, data storage and data processing, (bio)sensors, catalysis or medicine just to mention a few areas.
+By constructing materials atom by atom or molecule by molecule, it is possible to obtain decisive control over their properties and develop unique materials with new and unexpected properties for applications within for example (bio)sensors, catalysis or medicine.

 Key subjects in the programme are: